aermilin/alan-examples-web/README.md

 # Demo "Order Drinks with Alan"

-This is a demo application that shows how to add a voice experience to the applictaion with the Alan Button.
+This is a demo application that shows how to add a voice experience to the application with the Alan Button.

 ## Development server